 contexts such as summer courses in Britain where the class members all come

-and, even if their general level has been
+from different backgrounds and, even if their general level has been

 ascertained, the T cannot be sure